Glycemic Index of White beans - boiled

 What nutrients does White beans - boiled provide?

-Can diabetics include White beans - boiled in their diet?
+Can White beans - boiled be eaten at night?